 This is a significant increase in the electrical conductivity and permeability of the cell plasma membrane caused by an extremely applied electrical field.
 It is usually used as a way of introducing some substance into a cell, such as loading with a molecular probe, a drug that can change the cell’s function, or a piece of coding DNA.

 This is a spherical vesicle with a membrane composed of phospholipid and cholesterol bilayer.
 Liposomes can be composed of naturally-derived phospholipids with mixed lipid chains or of pure surfactants.
-To deliver the molecules to sites of action, the lipid bilayer can fuse with other bilayers such as the cell membrane, thus delivering the liposome contents.
+To deliver the molecules to sites of action, the lipid bilayer can fuse with other bilayers such as the cell membrane, in order to deliver the liposome contents.

 An injector is a pump-like device, which charges or discharges containers under pressure with suitable arrangements.
 Motive force is gained at the inlet from a suitable gas or liquid that is under pressure.
 Pneumatic injectors can deliver 10-15 L femtolitre of materials and specialized mechanical pumps are capable of 10-12 L picolitre delivery volumes.

-Scaffolds used for tissue engineering and regeneration can be synthetic polymers, naturally derived proteins/polymers, and tissue derived scaffolds produced by decellularization.
+Scaffolds used for tissue engineering and regeneration can be synthetic polymers, naturally derived proteins/polymers, and tissue-derived scaffolds produced by decellularization.
 Synthetic scaffolds can be tailored and reproduced readily with controlled mechanical properties, porosity, and surface topography.
 However, this approach faces limitations such as uncertainties regarding the degradation rate and products as well as cell compatibility.
-Naturally derived proteins/polymers, such as collagen, fibrin, alginate, etc., possess intrinsic cell compatibility, but they are often weak in mechanical properties and difficult to manipulate.
+Naturally derived proteins/polymers (e.g. collagen, fibrin, alginate) possess intrinsic cell compatibility, but they are often weak in mechanical properties and difficult to manipulate.

 Decellularization, on the other hand, removes cellular components from tissues/organs to generate extracellular matrix templates, a complex mixture of structural and functional proteins that can be used for tissue engineering applications.
 The removal of cellular content and antigens from the tissue-derived scaffolds reduces foreign body reaction, inflammation, and potential immune rejection.
 Effective decellularization methods include chemical, enzymatic, physical or combinational approaches.
-The working principle of these methods is that the cell membrane is disrupted, and the cellular contents are released and rinsed away.
+The working principle of these methods is through disruption of cell membrane, which will then cause the cellular contents to be released and rinsed away.